Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

 Q. I don’t have a BA in Fine Art.
 Can I still apply?

-A BA in Fine Art is desirable, however you are still encouraged to apply if you have a degree in a related subject along with a strong portfolio of work showing a commitment to drawing.
+A BA in Fine Art is desirable, however you can still apply if you have a degree in a related subject or equivalent professional experience along with a strong portfolio of work showing a commitment to drawing and can demonstrate a level of artistic professionalism in your work appropriate for study at MA level.

 Q. What should I submit in my portfolio?